Moody’s Co. (NYSE:MCO) Shares Sold by Castle Rock Wealth Management LLC

-Castle Rock Wealth Management LLC cut its stake in Moody’s Co.
-(NYSE:MCO – Get Rating) by 9.7% in the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 1,543 shares of the business services provider’s stock after selling 165 shares during the period.
-Castle Rock Wealth Management LLC’s holdings in Moody’s were worth $491,000 as of its most recent filing with the Securities & Exchange Commission.
+Castle Rock Wealth Management LLC decreased its position in Moody’s Co.
+(NYSE:MCO – Get Rating) by 9.7% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 1,543 shares of the business services provider’s stock after selling 165 shares during the quarter.
+Castle Rock Wealth Management LLC’s holdings in Moody’s were worth $491,000 at the end of the most recent reporting period.

-Other institutional investors also recently bought and sold shares of the company.
-BDO Wealth Advisors LLC increased its holdings in Moody’s by 110.0% in the 3rd quarter.
-BDO Wealth Advisors LLC now owns 126 shares of the business services provider’s stock worth $31,000 after acquiring an additional 66 shares in the last quarter.
-Accurate Wealth Management LLC purchased a new stake in Moody’s in the 4th quarter worth $47,000.
-Guardian Wealth Advisors LLC purchased a new stake in Moody’s in the 3rd quarter worth $56,000.
-MinichMacGregor Wealth Management LLC purchased a new stake in Moody’s in the 4th quarter worth $60,000.
-Finally, Coston McIsaac & Partners purchased a new stake in Moody’s in the 2nd quarter worth $63,000.
-90.84% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors have also modified their holdings of MCO.
+Markel Corp lifted its holdings in shares of Moody’s by 0.8% during the first quarter.
+Markel Corp now owns 212,990 shares of the business services provider’s stock valued at $71,865,000 after purchasing an additional 1,750 shares during the last quarter.
+Raymond James Trust N.A. lifted its holdings in shares of Moody’s by 6.8% during the first quarter.
+Raymond James Trust N.A. now owns 2,126 shares of the business services provider’s stock valued at $717,000 after purchasing an additional 135 shares during the last quarter.
+Prudential PLC purchased a new stake in shares of Moody’s during the first quarter valued at $1,078,000.
+Sequoia Financial Advisors LLC raised its position in Moody’s by 8.7% during the first quarter.
+Sequoia Financial Advisors LLC now owns 1,980 shares of the business services provider’s stock valued at $668,000 after buying an additional 158 shares during the period.
+Finally, Candriam Luxembourg S.C.A. raised its position in Moody’s by 2.3% during the first quarter.
+Candriam Luxembourg S.C.A. now owns 30,994 shares of the business services provider’s stock valued at $10,457,000 after buying an additional 684 shares during the period.
+Institutional investors and hedge funds own 90.84% of the company’s stock.

 Moody’s Increases Dividend

 The business also recently announced a quarterly dividend, which was paid on Friday, March 17th.
-Shareholders of record on Friday, February 24th were given a $0.77 dividend.
-The ex-dividend date was Thursday, February 23rd.
-This represents a $3.08 dividend on an annualized basis and a yield of 1.03%.
-This is a boost from Moody’s’s previous quarterly dividend of $0.70.
-Moody’s’s dividend payout ratio is presently 41.40%.
+Investors of record on Friday, February 24th were given a dividend of $0.77 per share.
+This represents a $3.08 annualized dividend and a dividend yield of 1.03%.
+The ex-dividend date of this dividend was Thursday, February 23rd.
+This is an increase from Moody’s’s previous quarterly dividend of $0.70.
+Moody’s’s dividend payout ratio (DPR) is 41.40%.

 Moody’s Corp. engages in the provision of credit ratings, research, tools and analysis to the global capital markets.
 It operates through the Moody’s Investors Service (MIS) and Moody’s Analytics (MA) segments.
 The MIS segment is a credit rating agency, which publishes credit ratings on debt obligations and the entities, including various corporate and governmental obligations, structured finance securities, and commercial paper programs.